 If you’re interested in watching matches live (not necessarily the eternal derby), here’s what you need to know when planning to see your favourite Lisbon team in person.
 We also include information about guided tours to the club stadiums and museums.

-Getting tickets for the local derby may be hard, because both clubs have large season ticket holder bases, which prevents many tickets from hitting the marketplace.
+Getting tickets for the local derby may be hard, because both clubs have large season ticket holders, which prevents many tickets from hitting the marketplace.

 But there are other matches for the Premier League, as well as for Europa and Champions Leagues that you can watch live.
 Tickets are easy to get online, or even on the day of the match at the stadium.